Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/OverviewMap/readme.md

 ## How to use the sample (SampleViewer)

-1. The SampleViewer Scene should open by default, if it is not open, click the **SampleViewer** scene to open it.
+1. The SampleViewer Scene should open by default.
+If it is not open, click the **SampleViewer** scene to open it.
 2. Click play.
 3. Using the UI, enter an APIKey in the input field to the top left.
 4. Open the **Samples** drop down, and click **Overviw Map** to open the level.